Bring the Colour to Radiotherapy

-Our Radiotherapy team use the latest technology and equipment to provide exceptional care for around 2,000 patients every year, but improvements to the waiting and treatment areas are desperately needed.
+Our radiotherapy team provide exceptional care for around 2,000 patients every year, using the latest technology and treatments.
+However, improvements to the waiting and treatment areas are desperately needed.

-Patients who have received a diagnosis requiring radiotherapy spend a considerable amount of time in the department, attending multiple appointments just in preparation for the process.
-They receive daily radiotherapy for up to six weeks, with regular follow-up visits for several years.
-When surveyed, patients described the space as "bleak" and that they would like a "less clinical environment", echoed by department managers, nurses, radiographers and doctors.
+Patients spend a considerable amount of time in the department, attending multiple appointments just in preparation for the process.
+They receive daily radiotherapy for up to six weeks, with regular follow-ups for several years.
+Patients describe the space as "bleak" and that they would like a "less clinical environment", echoed by nurses, radiographers and doctors.

 Updating the initial waiting area by installing: